soupi/learn-haskell-blog-generator/src/08-testing.md

 ```

 When we add new Hspec tests, `hspec-discover` will find and run them automatically
-(though we will still need add them to the `other-modules` section in the cabal file).
+(though we will still need to add them to the `other-modules` section in the cabal file).

 For `hspec-discover` to identify modules as test modules, the modules must follow
 a convention: